 How realistic is this scenario?

 As a reader, I get very frustrated with this sort of manipulation.
 The writer is trying to avoid having to deal with annoying details (like the fact that his detective can’t just slink off and leave his car to burn), or he’s trying to keep secrets from me, not by hiding them skillfully, but by simply refusing to let any of his characters see them.
-There is a very serious side effect to this: it can reflect on the way your characters come across to your reader.
+There is a very serious consequence to this: it can reflect on the way your characters come across to your reader.